jina-ai/executor-text-transformerqa/README.md

 ```

 ### Use GPUs
-To enable GPU, you can set the `device` parameter to a cuda device.
+To enable GPU, you can set the `device` parameter to a CUDA device.
-Make sure your machine is cuda-compatible.
+Make sure your machine is CUDA-compatible and that you've installed all the required libraries and drivers.
 If you're using a docker container, make sure to add the `gpu` tag and enable
 GPU access to Docker with `gpus='all'`.
 Furthermore, make sure you satisfy the prerequisites mentioned in